 Ensure that when you clean your hearing aid, you aren’t focusing on only one part and instead clean each piece that you can handle yourself.
 Depending on the type of hearing aid you wear, several parts may need cleaning to function properly both individually and overall.

 One of the biggest mistakes people new to hearing aids make is not wearing them often enough.
 There are several reasons you should keep your hearing aids in.

 Your brain plays as big a role in proper hearing as do the ears.
 The brain processes the signal and sends it back so you can distinguish various sounds.
 In order to do this correctly, your mind needs training and a consistent input.
 When you remove your hearing aid, your brain is not getting as many sound signals as it does when you are wearing them and thus may start to lose its ability to send back the proper signals.

 Another critical reason to keep wearing your hearing aids is to get yourself used to them.
 It takes some time to adjust to hearing sounds you haven’t heard for a while and to get physically and emotionally comfortable with a hearing device.
 The more you take it in and out, the longer it will take you to adjust to your new level of hearing.
 Once you begin to wear your hearing aids regularly, the process seems as natural as putting in contacts or wearing a hat on a rainy day.

-Your life improves when you get hearing aids, but it does take some work to maintain them and ensure that you get the maximum benefit.
-Avoid simple mistakes so you can spend more time enjoying your higher quality of life.
+Your life improves when you buy hearing aids, but it does take some work to maintain them and ensure that you get the maximum benefit by wearing them enough.
+Avoid mistakes new hearing aid owners make so you can spend more time enjoying your higher quality of life.